 Did you know that tooth decay is the second most common disease in the world, behind the common cold?
-This is why dentists, like Dr. Hughes, Dr. Mojdami and Dr. Cakmakci, take such great strides to educate our patients on the best dental care practices, so that even you can avoid the effects of this disease.
+This is why dentists, like Dr. Hughes and Dr. Mojdami take such great strides to educate our patients on the best dental care practices, so that even you can avoid the effects of this disease.
 But for those cases where it may be too late for preventive measures, the results can be painfully deteriorated teeth.
 What can you do to save your teeth at this stage?
 Endodontics is the answer.

 The Layers of the Tooth